FStarLang/FStar/examples/rel/README.md

 ## Section 4

+- `../dm4free/FStar.DM4F.Heap.Random.fst`,`../dm4free/FStar.DM4F.Random.fst`:
+  definition of the RAND effect in 4.1 and proof of `mass_leq` lemma in 4.2
-- `OneTimePad.fst`: the RANDOM monad from 4.1 and one-time pad from 4.2
+- `OTP.fst`: proof of perfect secrecy of one-time pad in 4.2
+- `../dm4free/FStar.DM4F.OTP.Heap.fst`,`../dm4free/FStar.DM4F.OTP.Random.fst`:
+  the variant of the RAND effect in 4.1 used in the proof in 4.3
+- `ElGamal.fst`: the proof of the secrecy lemma in 4.3

 ## Section 5